-For longer period of time, the Maya used the Long Count Calendar (LCC), describing a date $D$ in a 1872000-day Maya Era of 13 Baktun, a religious cycle of roughly 5125 years, counting the number of day elapsed since the Mayan origin of time.
-This mythical date of creation, carved on Stela 1 of Coba (present-day Mexico), a Maya site from the VII century CE, is 13(0).0.0.0.0 4 Ahau 8 Cumku (Fuls 2007), corresponding to the Gregorian Calendar date 11 August 3114 BC according to the Goodman-Martinez-Thompson (GMT) correlation.
-(Aveni 2001: 136, Bricker 2011: 71, 93) An interesting example of Long Count number can be found on page 24 of the Dresden Codex in the introduction of the Venus table: the so-called Long Round number $\cal{LR}$ = 9.9.16.0.0 = 1366560 days = 9 $\times$ 144000 + 9 $\times$ 7200 + 16 $\times$ 360 + 0 $\times$ 20 + 0 $\times$ 1 expressed as a function of the Long Count periods (the 1-day Kin, the 20-day Winal, the 360-day Tun, the 7200-day Katun and the 144000-day Baktun).
-(Aveni 2001: 191) The Long Count periods are commensurate with the Tzolk'in and the Haab': \{LCM(260,$P_i$)/$P_i$ = 13, LCM(365,$P_i$)/$P_i$ = 73, $P_i=18\times20^i,\ i>0$\}.
-The XXI century saw the passage of a new Maya Era on 21 December 2012 (GMT correlation) or 13(0).0.0.0.0 4 Ahau 3 Kankin, a date carved on Monument 6 of Tortuguero (present-day Mexico), a Maya stone from the VII century CE.
-(Stuart 2012: 25)
+For longer periods of time, the Maya used the Long Count Calendar (LCC), describing a date $D$ in a 1872000-day Maya Era of 13 Baktun, a religious cycle of roughly 5125 years, counting the number of day elapsed since the Mayan origin of time.
+This mythical date of creation, the day 13(0).0.0.0.0 4 Ahau 8 Cumku, is carved on Stela C (775 AD) of the Maya site Quirigua (present-day Guatemala) [\onlinecite{VanStone,Quirigua}] and corresponds to the Gregorian Calendar date 11 August 3114 BC according to the Goodman-Martinez-Thompson (GMT) correlation [\onlinecite{Aveni2001_136,Bricker2011_71}].
+An interesting example of Long Count number can be found in the introduction of the Venus table on page 24 of the Dresden Codex: the so-called Long Round number $\cal{LR}$ = 9.9.16.0.0 = 1366560 days, a whole multiple of the Tzolk'in, the Haab', the Calendar Round, the Tun, Venus and Mars synodic periods: $\cal{LR}$ = 5256 $\times$ 260 = 3744 $\times$ 365 = 72 $\times$ 18980 = 3796 $\times$ 360 = 2340 $\times$ 584 = 1752 $\times$ 780.
+The Long Round number (Fig. \ref{LR}) can be expressed as $\cal{LR}$ = 9 $\times$ 144000 + 9 $\times$ 7200 + 16 $\times$ 360 + 0 $\times$ 20 + 0 $\times$ 1 as a function of the Long Count periods (the 1-day Kin, the 20-day Winal, the 360-day Tun, the 7200-day Katun and the 144000-day Baktun) [\onlinecite{Aveni2001_191}].
+The Long Count periods are commensurate with the Tzolk'in and the Haab': \{LCM(260,$P_i$)/$P_i$ = 13, LCM(365,$P_i$)/$P_i$ = 73, $P_i=18\times20^i,\ i>0$\}.
+The XXI century saw the passage of a new Maya Era on the day of the winter solstice 21 December 2012 (GMT correlation) or 13(0).0.0.0.0 4 Ahau 3 Kankin, a date carved on Monument 6 of Tortuguero (present-day Mexico), a Maya stone from the VII century AD [\onlinecite{Stuart2012_25}].